eddelbuettel/dtts/README.md

 #### `align`

-This function takes a `data.table` and aligns is onto `y`, a vector of `nanotime`.
+This function takes a `data.table` and aligns it onto `y`, a vector of `nanotime`.
 Like `align.idx`, it uses the arguments `start`, `end`, `sopen` and `eopen` to define the intervals around the points in `y`.

-Instead of the result being an index, it is this time a new `data.table` time-series with the first `nanotime` column being the vector `y`, and the rows of this time-series are taken from the `data.table` `x`.
+Instead of the result being an index, it is a new `data.table` time-series with the first `nanotime` column being the vector `y`, and the rows of this time-series are taken from the `data.table` `x`.
 If no function is specified (i.e. `func` is `NULL`), the function returns the row of the point in `x` that is in the interval and that is closest to the point in `y` on which the alignment is made.
 If `func` is defined, it receives for each point in `y` all the rows in `x` that are in the defined interval.
-So `func` must be a statistic that returns one row, but any number of columns.
+So `func` must be a statistic that returns one row, but it may return one or more columns.
 Common examples are means (e.g. using `colMeans`), counts, etc.

 In the following example a time-series `dt1` is created with a data